Are you safe & secure?

-Whether you're a homeowner or a tenant living in rented accommodation, home insurance is essential to protect your home and the items within it.
+Whether you're a homeowner or a living in rented accommodation, home insurance is essential to protect your home and the items within it.

 You will have to provide the insurer with a figure of what you think your contents are worth and insure them for this amount, known as the 'sum insured'.

-It is crucial that you don't underestimate your possessions – otherwise you could be left out of pocket as you would have to make up the difference were you to put in a claim.
+Try not to underestimate your possessions – otherwise you could be left out of pocket as you would have to make up the difference were you to put in a claim.
 It might make your premium slightly higher, but in the event of a claim you'll be glad you had the right amount of cover.

 It is therefore worth noting down the contents you have in every room.
 Then use either receipts or the internet to come up with how much approximately everything would cost.
 Using MoneySupermarket's contents calculator tool should help too.

 It's particularly important to ensure your valuable items are adequately insured.
-Insurers tend to have an upper value limit for single items – typically £1,500.
+Insurers tend to have an upper value limit for single items – typically £1,000 to £2,500.
 Anything worth less than that doesn't have to be listed individually.